ibm-cloud-docs/netezza/datalakes/examples2_singularity.md

 {: #query_remote_loaded}

 Now, you can query both the local 2022 data that was loaded and the 2021 data from a data lake all in the same query.

-You can access data from one *parquet* file at a time.

 The *parquet* column names are case sensitive.
 You must use double quotation marks ("") when you are querying specific columns.
 {: note}